-At Traction® Tools, we use Zoom conferencing software for all of our virtual meetings.
-It’s even integrated into Traction Tools software.
+At Bloom Growth, we use Zoom conferencing software for all of our virtual meetings.
+It’s even integrated into Bloom Growth software.
 Zoom lets you see everyone in the meeting and also share screens with each other.
 It’s easy to use, reliable, and you can record your meetings.

 Don’t Touch the Tech

 Even with the best conferencing software, glitches will happen from time to time.
 Someone may have a hard time logging in, or there might be an unexpected software update.
 Sometimes you can get an echo effect when someone’s audio isn’t configured properly.

 When those issues pop up, the meeting facilitator needs to be able to focus on running the meeting, rather than solving technical problems.
 We recommend assigning someone else to handle the meeting software and any technical issues.
 You’ll keep everyone on task without bringing the entire meeting to a halt.